latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Catholic Charities assistance programs San Antonio and Bexar County.
+Help from Catholic Charities in San Antonio and Bexar County.

 Families that need help in a crisis can try contacting the San Antonio Catholic Charities for assistance.
-A number of crisis prevention programs are operated by the charity, and thousands of low income families receive help every year.
-Some financial assistance may be offered in addition to the agency providing guidance toward long term self-sufficiency.
+A number of programs are operated by the charity and thousands of low income families receive help every year.
+Some financial assistance may be offered to pay bills in addition to the agency providing guidance toward long term self-sufficiency.
+Find more details on programs from Catholic Charities in Bexar County (CCAOSA) including the contact information.

 Emergency financial assistance may be provided by the Crisis Intervention Program.
 Resources are limited, and applicants to this Catholic Charities program need to meet various qualifications.
-However some San Antonio families may receive financial assistance or cash, in particular for food, rent and clothing.
+However some San Antonio families may receive money to help with paying bills, in particular for food, rent and clothing.
 Importantly, social workers will also provide clients help in obtaining sufficiency and stability.
 The program, and Catholic Charities of Bexar County, operates from 1801 W. César E. Chávez Blvd.
 Phone (210) 226-6178

 The Community Voice Mail Program can provide information.
 It is a free, personalized, 24-hour voice service to people who live in crisis and who are in a moment of transition.
 The Catholic Charity services may be able to directly link people to employment opportunities, jobs, housing, social services and more general personal support.